-Medical lab assisting certificate programs generally consist of 5-7 courses which focus on the specific skills needed to function successfully as a medical lab assistant.
-There are usually no elective requirements outside this healthcare focus.
-Below are listed some general course topics likely to be encountered in this type of certificate program.
+High school transcripts or GED scores, transcripts for completed college-level courses, and a minimum GPA are usually prerequisites for medical assisting certificate programs.
+These programs consist of 5-7 courses and focus on the skills needed to function as a medical lab assistant.
+There are usually no elective requirements.
+Below are listed are some general course topics:

 - Medical terminology

 Employment Outlook and Salary Info

 The U.S. Bureau of Labor Statistics (BLS) reports that employment opportunities for all medical assistants, including clinical assistants working in labs, are expected to increase by 23% between 2018 and 2028 (www.bls.gov).
 This increase in employment opportunities is a reflection of a number of factors, including an aging population requiring more health treatments and technological advances in the healthcare industry.
 The BLS also states that the mean salary for medical assistants was $34,540, as of May 2018.